Ribose: Synthesis and sources

 Ribose as its 5-phosphate ester is typically produced from glucose by the pentose phosphate pathway.
 In at least some archaea, alternative pathways have been identified.

 Ribose can be synthesized chemically, but commercial production relies on fermentation of glucose.
-Using genetically modified strains of B. subtilis, 90 g/liter of ribose can be produced from 200 g of glucose.
+Using genetically modified strains of Bacillus subtilis, 90 g/L of ribose can be produced from 200 g of glucose.
 The conversion entails the intermediacy of gluconate and ribulose.

 Ribose has been detected in meteorites.